FAQs and General Information

 - Other Bets is a combination of multiple operating segments that are not individually material.

-- Includes businesses such as Access/Fiber, Calico, CapitalG, GV, Verily, Waymo and X, among others.
+- Includes businesses such as GFiber, Calico, CapitalG, GV, Verily, Waymo, Wing, and X, among others.

-- Revenues from the Other Bets are generated primarily through the sale of health technology through Verily and internet services through Access/Fiber.
+- Revenues from the Other Bets are generated primarily through the sale of healthcare-related services through Verily and internet services through GFiber.

-- Unallocated corporate costs primarily include AI-focused shared R&D activities, primarily Google DeepMind; corporate initiatives such as our philanthropic activities; and corporate shared costs such as finance, certain human resource costs, and legal, including certain fines and settlements.
-Unallocated corporate costs also include charges associated with reductions in our workforce and office space.
-Additionally, hedging gains (losses) related to revenue are included in unallocated corporate costs.
+- Alphabet-level activities primarily include AI-focused shared R&D activities, including development costs of our general AI models; corporate initiatives such as our philanthropic activities; and corporate shared costs such as certain finance, human resource, and legal costs, including certain fines and settlements.
+Alphabet-level activities also include charges associated with employee severance and office space reductions during 2023 and employee severance in 2024.
+Additionally, hedging gains (losses) related to revenue are included in Alphabet-level activities.

 Revenues